harnamansingh/SpotiBeam/README.md

 **"Never gonna give you up.
 Never gonna let you down.
 Never gonna fail to download that track."**

 SpotiBeam is a high-performance, fun TUI (Terminal User Interface) designed for the "OverLords" of music.
-Built to be **V7-Airborne** (light and deadly), it doesn't just download music; it conducts rescue missions for tracks other tools leave behind.
+It doesn't just download music; it conducts rescue missions for tracks other tools leave behind.

 ---